 After we have applied the filters, if background sounds are still present, we should fine-tune the signal with the equalizer.

 What is the equalizer?
-Equalizer (EQ) is a software or hardware filter that adjusts the frequency of certain frequencies.
+Equalizer (EQ) is a software or hardware filter that adjusts the level of certain frequencies.

 What is equalization?
 Equalization is optimizing frequencies of sound.
 Through the equalization process, we can increase or decrease the volume of the selected frequency, such as those that are coming from background noises from a mic.

 On the other hand, if we are talking about live performance, and you do not have a digital mix, you have to rely on your ears.
-Each tone has its own frequency.
-Microphones placed wrongly on a stage will cause feedback issue and you may also have certain sounds that are more noticable because of acoustic echo and background noise, but you can also use eq to try and resolve this too with a process called acoustic echo cancellation.
+Microphones placed wrongly on a stage will cause feedback issue and you may also have certain sounds that are more noticable because of acoustic echo, but you can also use eq to try and resolve this too with a process called acoustic echo cancellation.
 Acoustic echo cancellation can be achievable with using some skill with equalization.
 Practice identifying which frequency is accentuated or missing.

-*Every audio engineer will tell you that the first thing you should try with EQ is to reduce the level of frequency, not increase it.
+*Every audio engineer will tell you that the first thing you should try with EQ is to reduce the levels, not increase them.

 |PC silent fan||20-25 dB|